bpatrik/kodo-js-benchmark/results/README.md

 # Results

 We used [kodo-js commit: 59d0743](https://github.com/steinwurf/kodo-js/tree/59d07433990963bd6c2acba96d95a14cff4e00f1) with emscripten v1.38.10 to obtain these results.
+We also had an older kodo commit:9218964 version built with emscripten v1.37.37.

 See all results in the `plots/` folder.

 1) We used a combination following flags for build `-O2`, `--cxx_nodebug`,  `-s ALLOW_MEMORY_GROWTH=1` and `-s WASM=0`.